zshipko/ocaml-rs/doc/src/03_writing_ocaml_functions_in_rust.md

 ## Calling an OCaml function

-This example shows how to call an OCaml function from Rust - the OCaml function must be registered using `Callback.register`.
+This example shows how to call an OCaml function from Rust - the OCaml function must be registered using [Callback.register](https://ocaml.org/api/Callback.html).
 In this case we're calling the OCaml function `my_incr`, which looks like this:

 ```ocaml
 let my_incr x = x + 1